 Treatment of Lupus in Dogs

 Various drugs can be used to treat systemic lupus erythematosus to relieve symptoms and suppress the immune system.
 Prednisone, prednisolone, azathioprine, and cyclophosphamide are most commonly used in lupus patients, but Thymosin Fraction V and Levimasol can also be tried if the other drugs don’t help.
-If a dog with SLE is also anemia, surgical removal of the spleen may be required.
+If a dog with SLE also has anemia, surgical removal of the spleen may be required.

 Specific diets, supplements, and other treatments may also be recommended, depending on the specific symptoms that each lupus patient experiences.
 Unless the kidneys are badly damaged, most dogs can be treated with long-term medication.
 Unfortunately, when there is kidney damage, it leads to kidney failure and is fatal.